Eastern small-footed myotis: Conservation

 Example of a human made structure known to support eastern small-footed bats.

 The eastern small-footed bat is listed as endangered by the IUCN.
 Many states in the US in which the bat resides have begun listing it as threatened, and have begun conservation efforts in order to improve its numbers.
 In Canada, eastern small-footed bats are considered endangered in Ontario, and "threatened or vulnerable" in Quebec.
 The species is not protected under the US Endangered Species Act, but was a former C2 candidate for listing prior to the abolishment of that category by the U.S. Fish and Wildlife service in 1996.
 Some states (e.g. Pennsylvania) have given the species legal protection while others have recognized its apparently low numbers and consider the eastern small-footed bat a species of concern.
 In the report Species of Special Concern in Pennsylvania, the Pennsylvania Biological Survey assigned Myotis leibii the status of "threatened".
 Other states, such as Virginia, are currently working to get the eastern small-footed Myotis legal protection.
 Despite these efforts not many conservation projects have been initiated to help the species.
 Due to their cryptic hibernation patterns, and the lack of information regarding their spring and summer roosting sites, meaningful conservation efforts are difficult.
 The species will not usually use bat boxes like many other bat species, so construction of bat boxes is not an appropriate action to mitigate against habitat disturbance issues.
 However, the species is known to roost in man-made rocky habitats such as road cuts and rip-rap embankments, suggesting it should be possible to create roost sites for conservation purposes.

 Longevity

 The eastern small-footed bat has been recorded living up to the age of 12 years.
+Adult survival in this species appears to be slightly higher than that of other species in the Myotis genus.